gardener/landscaper-service/docs/architecture/architecture-and-security.md

 Again the controllers of ls-service-target-shoot-sidecar-server automatically add this user to the right predefined role-bindings and cluster-role-bindings, by the way the same as for the service accounts above.

-If the OIDC flow also provides groups information another posibility to authorize users is to add some of their groups to the `subjectlist` *subjects*:
+If the OIDC flow also provides group information another possibility to authorize users is to add some of their groups to the `subjectlist` *subjects*:

 ```bash